 3. Choose your audience

-PickFu’s Panel means that PickFu brings the audience to your poll.
-This way, you’re guaranteed responses, and by polling people you don’t know personally, they come to your project with fresh eyes.
-PickFu’s panel is comprised of people from all kinds of demographic backgrounds.
-They’re each paid a stipend to participate in your poll, and they’ve also signed a non-disclosure agreement.
+The PickFu Panel is comprised of people from all kinds of demographic backgrounds.
+By polling people you don’t know personally, they come to your project with fresh eyes.
+PickFu respondents are each paid a stipend to participate in your poll, and they’ve also signed a non-disclosure agreement.

-PickFu enables you to limit who answers your poll by Audience Targeting.
-Audience Targeting is a smart way to poll people who are the potential customers of the idea you want to validate.
+PickFu enables you to limit who answers your poll through audience targeting.
+Audience targeting is a smart way to poll people who are the potential customers of the idea you want to validate.

 This video walks you through a PickFu poll from start to finish, including various product features and reporting options: